 Q: Do I need to take an AIARE Level 1 Course Before I take an AIARE Level 2 Course?

 A: Yes.
 An AIARE 1 Course or equivalent Level 1 training is required before taking your AIARE Level 2.
-Typically if you took a full, three-day avalanche education course that included both classroom time and backcountry touring then your Level 1 will be a good base for building knowledge in an AIARE Level 2 Course.
+If you took a full, three-day avalanche education course that included both classroom time and backcountry touring then your Level 1 will be a good base for building knowledge in an AIARE Level 2 Course.
 If your level 1 was any shorter than 3 days, it probably is not sufficient and you will likely get more out of taking a full AIARE Level 1 then a Level 2.
-A winter of practical experience after the Level 1 course is required before taking the AIARE 2 course.
+A winter of practical experience after the Level 1 course is recommended before taking the AIARE 2 course.

 Question: What ability level do most people have on the trip?